David Berman (musician): Origin of Silver Jews: 1989–1994

 Following the EPs, Berman began studying for a master's degree in poetry at the University of Massachusetts Amherst.
 Dubbing this time an "academic exile", Matthew Shaer, in a 2006 Boston Globe article, speculated that Berman's extended time studying may have been an attempt to distance himself from Pavement.
-Three years earlier, Berman reflected upon his time there: after "meet[ing] grown dignified men who play with fucking words all day," he felt he had "permission to believe that I could try for that life".
-He tried to get poems published in the American Poetry Review but was rejected, which increased his interest in music, "despite scarcely knowing how to sing or play guitar".
-As of 2005, Berman's public appearances mostly consisted of poetry readings.
+In 2003, Berman himself reflected upon his postgraduate experience: after "meet[ing] grown dignified men who play with fucking words all day," he felt he had "permission to believe that I could try for that life".
+He attempted to have poems published in the American Poetry Review but was rejected, which increased his interest in music, "despite scarcely knowing how to sing or play guitar".
+By 2005, Berman's public appearances mostly consisted of poetry readings.
 (Note: The year prior, some reasons for the locations he chose for his readings were as follows: a favor for Drag City and Open City, a publisher of Berman's poetry; a desire to visit a new place; being able to stop over at an old friend's house; being able to benefit the "Arkansas literacy project" and to be "the object of an assembly [at Greenhill School]".)

 By October 1994, Silver Jews had enough material for their debut album Starlite Walker.
 The release established respect in the indie rock scene, although with some detractors.
 Malkmus and Nastanovich's involvement with Pavement meant they were unavailable for the next Silver Jews album The Natural Bridge, and only Berman and Peyton Pinkerton continued writing for it.
 Pavement's success proved difficult for Berman, who became suspicious of fame and resented the people with whom he interacted, deeming them "cruel".
 He felt somewhat abandoned by Malkmus and Nastanovich, although he understood the circumstances permitted little else.
 Berman's personal life was affected by the deaths of friends, which would influence his songwriting.
-A close friendship between Oldham and Berman arose at this time and the two conceptualized a collaborative project, entitled Silver Palace.
+A close friendship between Oldham and Berman arose at this time and the two conceptualized—although never released—a collaborative project, entitled Silver Palace.